 Me, who had no teaching experience whatsoever.

-But I simply couldn’t face another term of tears and anguish, so I began to research everything I could about homeschooling vs public school and to try and decide if it was possible for me to attempt teaching my own kids at home.
+I simply couldn’t face another term of tears and anguish, so I began to research the benefits of homeschooling.
+I compared everything I could about homeschooling vs public school in an attempt to decide if it was possible for me to teach my own kids at home.

 Which Is Best?
 Homeschooling Or Public School?

-Now, ten years on and my kids have done both; public schooling and homeschooling and for us; without a doubt, there is no comparison – it would be homeschooling all the way.
+Now, nine years on and my kids have done both; public schooling and homeschooling and for us; without a doubt, there is no comparison – it would be homeschooling all the way.

 My biggest claim to fame when it comes to homeschooling my two kids (who are now 18, and 15 ) is that last year, my husband and I took our teenagers backpacking around the world for a year.